 We expanded the Mutant Monitoring System across multiple datacenters and learned about the available consistency levels in a previous lesson.
 With our infrastructure in place, we can move on to important concepts like monitoring.
-Krishna, the manager of the Fire and Ice Mutant division, has set fire to a complete datacenter after he was mad about Deris, an in-memory mutant.
+Krishna, the Fire and Ice Mutant division manager, has set fire to a complete datacenter after he was mad about Deris, an in-memory mutant.
 Since DevOps hasn’t configured Scylla monitoring, no metrics to trigger an alarm were sent.

-After this event, Division 3 decided that it was essential to accurately monitor all of the Scylla nodes to examine important details such as performance, latency, node availability, etc. In this lesson, we will use the Scylla Monitoring Stack to monitor our Scylla cluster.
+After this event, Division 3 decided that it was essential to accurately monitor all Scylla nodes to examine important details such as performance, latency, node availability, etc. We will use the Scylla Monitoring Stack in this lesson to monitor our Scylla cluster.

 With Scylla Monitoring, Division 3 can monitor Internal DB metrics such as load, throughput, latency, reads, writes, cache hits and misses, and more.
 Linux metrics are also recorded, such as disk activity, utilization, and networking.
 To get started, we will first need to bring up our Scylla cluster.